Further Tools and Resources

 This letter may be used as a template to request accommodations.
 It must be adjusted and customized to your needs and circumstances.

-Sample Diabetes Accommodations Request Letter from Health Care Professional (Word)
+Sample Diabetes Accommodations Request Letter from Health Care Professional (PDF)

 This letter, modified from our article in Practical Diabetology, may be used as a template by your health care professional to request that you receive accommodations.
 It must be adjusted and customized to your needs and circumstances.